-Beyond Cynical Theories • Part 7: The Impact of Reified Postmodern Cynicism
+Beyond Cynicism • Part 7: The Impact of Cynical Theorizing

 This is part 7 of my “All We Are” series.
-These writings explore theories of ideological conditioning, ideas in the book “Cynical Theories”, the doctrine of “lived experience” (in which I explore my own lived experience of losing a close sibling to a tragic death), and reflections around Dr. Erec Smith’s argument for using empowerment as a basis for teaching, as laid out in his book, “Critique of Anti-racism in Rhetoric and Composition: the Semblance of Empowerment”.
+These writings explore theories of ideological conditioning, the doctrine of “lived experience” (in which I explore my own lived experience of losing a close sibling to a tragic death), and reflections around Dr. Erec Smith’s argument for using empowerment as a basis for teaching, as laid out in his book, “Critique of Anti-racism in Rhetoric and Composition: the Semblance of Empowerment”.

-As mentioned in the part 6, we are now in the phase in which the original deconstructive spirit of postmodernism has morphed into a collection of works that have come to represent a kind of canon of secular religious texts.
-The authors of Cynical Theories have named this period the Reified Postmodernism period.
+As mentioned in Part 6, we are now in the phase in which the original deconstructive spirit of postmodernism has morphed into a collection of works that have come to represent a kind of canon of secular religious texts.
+In Cynical Theories, Helen Pluckrose names this period the Reified Postmodernism period.

 Reification is the process by which abstract ideas become concretized, made into the flesh, brought into reality, etc. When something is reified, it becomes, in a sense, as real as a hard stone.
 Put another way, to reify something is to transform it from something vague or insubstantial into something solid with hard boundaries.
 In the realm of theory or conceptual frameworks, reification takes its ultimate form as the process of turning once-fresh insights and once-fluid processes of deliberation around abstract ideas and large scale patterns into permanent, hardened dogmatic truths.